 How do you steer a load that huge?
 The answer is a manned-steering dolly with a small compartment equipped with a driver’s seat, large steering wheel, windows, air horn and rear-view mirror.
 The dolly driver steers the trailer while maintaining radio contact with the pilot car in front of the load, the two pilot cars at the rear and the truck driver.
 This is how something that enormous can navigate corners designed for vehicles that are (only!)
 16 metres long.

-The loads crossed over Kootenay Pass, Canadian’s highest year-round mountain route (1,775 metres above sea level), in the middle of winter.
+The loads crossed over Kootenay Pass, BC’s highest mountain pass (1,775 metres above sea level), in the middle of winter.
 CVSE staff consulted the ministry’s local snow avalanche employees to advise Davey Cartage of the best time for the move.

 CVSE issued a permit with the proviso that Davey Cartage check with local utilities to ensure the loads would not contact any power lines.
 Approval from the RCMP was also required, and travel was restricted to between midnight and 7 a.m., to avoid traffic.